schneider7/GitAnnounce/README.md

  - `ENV["BOT_EMAIL"]` is the "email" of the bot you just made, that will post the updates.
  - `ENV["BOT_API_KEY"]` is the Zulip API key for the bot you just made.

  You'll also need to create a file in your Rails app, under `config/initializers` and name it `git_announce.rb`.
-In this file, create a hash as shown below, and populate it with your development team's information:
+In this file, create a config hash and array as shown below, and populate it with your development team's information:

  ```ruby
 GitAnnounce.developers = {